blocknotes/activeadmin_dynamic_fields/README.md

 ## Do you like it?
 Star it!

 If you use this component just star it.
 A developer is more motivated to improve a project when there is some interest.

+Take a look at [other ActiveAdmin components](https://github.com/blocknotes?utf8=✓&tab=repositories&q=activeadmin&type=source) that I made if you are curious.

 ## Contributors